MarieOsinceva/MarieOsinceva/README.md

 ### Hi there 👋

+Currently I am in Russia.
+But soon I am moving to Slovenia. 🌱 Most of my career I worked for start-ups.
+So I had to learn a lot on my own.
+My hobbies are drawing, yoga/stretching and drinking coffee in cafe.
+Also I like traveling so I would not mind moving to another country.

 <!--
 **MarieOsinceva/MarieOsinceva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.